DiCo: Revitalizing ConvNets for Scalable and Efficient Diffusion Modeling: Experiments

 \subsection{Main Results}

-\para{Comparison under the DiT Setting.} In addition to DiT~\cite{dit}, we also select recent state-of-the-art diffusion models, DiG~\cite{zhu2024dig} and DiC~\cite{tian2024dic}, as baselines, since they similarly follow the experimental setup of DiT.
-Table~\ref{tab:in256} presents the comparison results on ImageNet 256$\times$256.
+\para{Comparison under the DiT Setting.} In addition to DiT~\cite{dit}, we also select recent diffusion models, DiG~\cite{zhu2024dig} and DiC~\cite{tian2024dic}, as baselines, since they similarly follow the experimental setup of DiT.Table~\ref{tab:in256} presents the comparison results on ImageNet 256$\times$256.
 Across different model scales trained for 400K iterations, our DiCo consistently achieves the best or second-best performance across all metrics.
-Furthermore, when using classifier-free guidance (CFG), our DiCo-XL achieves a state-of-the-art FID of 2.05 and an IS of 282.17.
+Furthermore, when using classifier-free guidance (CFG), our DiCo-XL achieves an FID of 2.05 and an IS of 282.17.
 Beyond performance improvements, DiCo also demonstrates significant efficiency gains compared to both the baselines and Mamba-based models.

 Table~\ref{tab:in512} presents the results on ImageNet 512$\times$512.
 At higher resolutions, our model demonstrates greater improvements in both performance and efficiency.
-Specifically, DiCo-XL achieves a state-of-the-art FID of 2.53 and an IS of 275.74, while reducing Gflops by 33.3\% and achieving a 3.1$\times$ speedup compared to DiT-XL/2.
+Specifically, DiCo-XL achieves an FID of 2.53 and an IS of 275.74, while reducing Gflops by 33.3\% and achieving a 3.1$\times$ speedup compared to DiT-XL/2.
 These results highlight that our convolutional architecture remains highly efficient and effective for high-resolution image generation.

 \para{Scaling the model up.} To further explore the potential of our model, we scale it up to 1 billion parameters.
-As shown in Table.~\ref{tab:in256}, compared to DiCo-XL, the larger DiCo-H model achieves further improvements in FID (1.90 vs. 2.05), demonstrating the great scalability of our architecture.
-We provide additional scalability analysis and comparison results in \textbf{Appendix} Sec.~\ref{sec_add_scala} and Sec.~\ref{sec_add_compa}.
-More generated samples can be found in \textbf{Appendix} Sec.~\ref{sec_samples} and the submitted \textbf{Supplementary Material.}
+As shown in Table~\ref{tab:in256}, compared to DiCo-XL, the larger DiCo-H achieves further improvements in FID (1.90 vs. 2.05), demonstrating the great scalability of our architecture.
+More comparison results and generated images can be found in the Appendix Sec.~\ref{sec_add_compa} and Sec.~\ref{sec_samples}.

 \para{Text-to-Image Generation.} We follow \cite{bao2023all} to conduct small-scale text-to-image generation experiments.
 Specifically, we adopt the same experimental setup as \cite{yu2024representation}: training and evaluating models from scratch on MS-COCO~\cite{lin2014microsoft}, using CLIP as the text encoder with a token length of 77.

 As shown in Table~\ref{tab:t2i}, our DiCo achieves superior generation quality for text-to-image generation.
 Notably, using text conditional DWC in place of cross-attention further improves throughput while maintaining competitive performance.
 This suggests that the fully convolutional DiCo has the potential to serve as the backbone for large-scale text-to-image diffusion models.